api3dao/airseeker/README.md

 ###### `scalingWindow`

-The number of minutes used to calculate the scaling multiplier if a pending transaction is detected.
+The number of seconds used to calculate the scaling multiplier if a pending transaction is detected.

 ###### `maxScalingMultiplier`